mrcyber-community/Electronic_multi_sensors/README.md

-# Lesson 01: The basic sensors -> Vibration / Accostic / Temporature
+# Lesson 01: The basic sensors -> vibration, acoustic, and temperature

 This is the basic lesson that build the sensor detection including vibration, accostic, and temporature by using:
 - Arduino-UNO-R4-WiFi